-Analysis: The Kansas State Historic Preservation Office has determined that the proposed project will not adversely impact any of the exterior or interior historic character-defining features of the property.
-The scope of work for the project is only taking place in secondary spaces on the first floor.
+Analysis: The scope of work for the project is only taking place in the lower level basement.
 In the Downtown Topeka Design Guidelines, the guidelines describe a hierarchy of zones of sensitivity when it comes to making changes to the interior of a building.
+Proposed work to be done will take place in what is defined as secondary and tertiary spaces in the building.